How important is fermentation in baking bread?

 Both are essential for bread making, some recipes call for a dough with more glutamine like ciabatta.

-Some desire more glyadin, for instance a baguette baker who wants to strech out the dough when shaping.
+Some desire more glyadin, for instance a baguette baker who wants to stretch out the dough when shaping.

 Whilst the flour ferments, the yeast gets to work and produces carbon dioxide.
 The gas gets trapped between the strands of gluten and forms pockets of air.

 The pockets expand and the dough rises.
-So the combination of the two types of fermentation work together, one creates a structure, the other utilises this structure and raises the dough.
+So the combination of the two types of fermentation (yeast and flour) work together.
+One creates a structure, the other utilises this structure and raises the dough.

 The ethanol produced is not really necessary for bread production.
 There is a small amount of ethanol that does remain in the bread which adds flavour.
 Most of it evaporates once baked but leaves an odour.